akshey-kumar/enspired-coding-task/README.md

 ## Furniture Analyze

-Furniture Analyze is a Python package that allows you to analyze floor plans represented as text files to identify rooms and count furniture types within those the rooms.
+Furniture Analyze is a Command Line Tool made in Python that allows you to analyze floor plans represented as text files to identify rooms and count furniture of different types within those rooms.
 ## Installation
 ### Prerequisites